slvdr510/RandomOrderTypeTestExam/readme.md

   - A list of incorrectly answered questions with their correct answer.

 ---

-# How To Use
+# Usage

-Clone this repository
+1. Clone the repository:
 ```bash
 git clone https://github.com/slvdr510/randomOrderTypeTestExam
 ```

-Go into the repository
+2. Navigate to the folder:
 ```bash
 cd randomOrderTypeTestExam
 ```

-Run the script in terminal or VSCode's terminal (for emoji support)
+3. Run the script:
 ```bash
 python random_order_type_test_exam.py
 ```
+*(Use VSCode's terminal for emoji support)*

 ---

-# JSON Structure
+# Reusability

-You can create your own .json following the next structure to run your own exams.
+Create a JSON file with the following structure to run your own tests/quizzes.

 ```json
     [